—————Deducing Types—————-

 First of all, true_type is a kind of type and is different from true which is used in running time. true_tyep and false_type are compiling time type and different types.

-In this design, the types std::true_type and std::false_type are “tags” whose only purpose is to force overload resolution to go the way we want.
+are “tags” whose only purpose is to force overload resolution to go the way we want.

 The dispatching function—logAndAdd—takes an unconstrained universal reference parameter, but this function is not overloaded.
 The implementation functions—logAndAddImpl—are overloaded, and one takes a universal reference parameter, one takes a tag which determines overloading functions.